North East Lincolnshire

 Step back into living History see how the workman lived for 6 years while they built Immingham Dock

-A celebration at People Made Grimsby, highlights the skilled workforce of Grimsby's past Print Industries, explores and shares stories about everyday history in the printed items created in the past.
+A celebration at People Make Grimsby highlights the skilled workforce of Grimsby's past Print Industries, explores and shares stories about everyday history in the printed items created in the past.

 Sleight's People Past & Present

-Go back in history to the time of Sir George Frederick Sleight of Weelsby Hall here in the heart of Grimsby.
-Listen to stories about the famous fishing magnate in our oral history booth.
+Go back in history to the time of Sir George Frederick Sleight of Weelsby Hall in the heart of Grimsby.
+Listen to stories about the famous fishing magnate at our HOD event or online by visiting: YouTube - Friends of Weelsby Hall.

 St Andrews Church and Pilgrim Fathers Monument Immingham